Why your twenties matter and why they are so crucial for your entire life

 In some cases, our parents and relatives didn't have many useful tips to give, being themselves stuck in daily job routines, and struggling to succeed and thrive in our competitive world.
 Or, simply, they didn't have much time and wisdom to share.

 Things are fine while you are in high school and enjoy the safety of the family home, where all important decisions are made by some grown-up person.
-But then virtually overnight, you wake up in a world where some very strange and different rules apply.
+But then virtually overnight, you wake up in the world where some very strange and different rules apply.
 The rules of the real world.
 Reality.
-The world where you are an adult person and where you are expected to take care of yourself and make some decisions, which could influence you for an extremely long time.
+The world where you are adult person and where you are expected to take care of yourself and make some decisions, which could influence you for an extremely long time.

-• You always meet new people in your life, but if you get used to the university routine, you’ll probably stay stuck with basically the same people you met during the first year of your studies.
-Those people will influence your worldview and activities much after you graduate.
+- You always meet new people in your life, but if you get used to the university routine, you’ll probably stay stuck with basically the same people you met during the first year of your studies.
+Those people will influence your world view and activities much after you graduate.

 The key question, of course, here is: why don't we do it right during our studies?

 Do what you are required to as your course dictates, but keep your options open.
 Explore.
 Do something extra besides collecting marks.
 Complete an internship or take part in a voluntary activity.
-Compete, and apply for a student conference.
+Compete, apply for a student conference.
 Have an idea, launch a project with your friends.
-Travel, learn, and communicate with different people.
+Travel, learn and communicate with different people.
 Expand your friendship group.
 If you do so, you will become a different person.
-Not only will you enhance your skills and knowledge, improve your CV, make more friends and prepare yourself much better for the job market, but your worldview will change.
+Not only will you enhance your skills and knowledge, improve your CV, make more friends and prepare yourself much better for the job market, but your world view will change.
+The best cure for immaturity, fear and insecurity is to realize that there are thousands opportunities out there.
+You will realize that you have a choice.
+You can choose.
+All that you need to do is to think proactively, try constantly to improve yourself and go and get them.

-So, don’t wait for your graduation, use your early twenties.
+So, don’t wait for your graduation, use your early twenties .
 The chances are unlimited.

 Search from 4284 opportunities in 124 countries